-Residents in Labrador West will benefit from increased access to primary care through the creation of Family Care Teams.
+S. COADY: Residents in Labrador West will benefit from increased access to primary care through the creation of Family Care Teams.

-Funding will be provided for the Regional Early Psychosis Nurse program in Labrador to ensure continued services and program development, along with funding to expand the rotational mental health counsellor model to all communities in coastal Labrador.
+Funding is also being provided for the Regional Early Psychosis Nurse program in Labrador to ensure continued services and program development, along with funding to expand the rotational mental health counsellor model for all communities in coastal Labrador.